-• NETGEAR Insight mode.
-You can manage the access point remotely from a mobile device on which the NETGEAR Insight app is installed or, if you are an Insight Premium or Insight Pro subscriber, through the Insight Cloud portal.
+• NETGEAR Insight mode: For NETGEAR Insight Premium and Insight Pro subscribers, you can manage the access point remotely from a mobile device on which the NETGEAR Insight app is installed or through the Insight Cloud portal.
 The NETGEAR Insight mode is the default setting.
 In this mode, you can connect to the access point over the local browser UI, but only a basic and limited local browser UI is available.
 For information about the Insight app and Insight Cloud portal, visit insight.netgear.com and see the NETGEAR knowledge base at netgear.com/support/product/insight.aspx.